loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 In this section we will introduce the reader to SLFL.

+== Grammar

+Before going into details on SLFL it can be helpful to get an overview of how the language looks.
+The grammar of SLFL is depicted in @slfl_grammar.

+#figure(caption: [Grammar of SLFL], align(left, complete_grammar))<slfl_grammar>

+We will start by showing an example, and then explain the grammar.
+The example will assume $A$ and $B$ are concrete types which are inhabited by the values $a$ and $b$ respectively.

+$
+& "swap" : *((B times.circle A) times.circle ~(A times.circle B)) \
+& quad = lambda((x,y), k) -> k((y,x));\
+\
+& "main" : *~(A times.circle B) \
+& quad = lambda k -> "swap"((b,a), k); $

+A module consists of a list of definitions, where a definition is a top-level function, akin to Haskell.
+A definition consists of a name, a type, and a value.
+The distinction between values and commands is the most interesting piece.
+Commands come into play in the bodies of lambdas, and commands are only terminated by a function call ($z(v)$), which ensures that SLFL is written in continuation-passing style.

 == Continuation-passing Style
-The first notable difference between SLFL and most functional programming languages is the programming style.
-SLFL is written in _continuation-passing style_ (CPS), a style where control is passed explicitly via continuation functions rather than returning values.
-We will provide a simple example of CPS using the identity function.
-In normal style it would be:
+_Continuation-passing style_ (CPS) is a style where control is passed explicitly via continuation functions rather than returning values.
+The identity function written in normal style would be:

 #align(
   center,